Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well: Theoretical Model

-where ${\cal H}^{}_{\rm ph}$, ${\cal H}^{}_{\rm v}$, and ${\cal H}^{}_{\rm c}$ represent the Hamiltonian of photons, holes, and conduction electrons, respectively.
+where ${\cal H}^{}_{\rm ph}$, ${\cal H}^{}_{\rm v}$, and ${\cal H}^{}_{\rm c}$ represent the Hamiltonian of photons, valence (heavy-holes), and conduction electrons, respectively.
 In this context, $a^{\dagger}_{\bq,p}$ represents the creation operator for a phonon with momentum $\bq$ and polarization $p=\pm 1$.
-Additionally, the operators $h^{\dagger}_{\bk,J}$ and $c^{\dagger}_{\bk,j}$ generate a hole and an electron with momentum $\bk$, respectively, located in the heavy-hole and conduction bands.
+Additionally, the operators $c^{\dagger}_{\bk j}$ ($c^{}_{\bk j}$) and $h^{\dagger}_{\bk,J}$ ($h^{}_{\bk,J}$) create (annihilate) an electron and a hole with momentum $\bk$, respectively, located in the conduction and heavy-hole bands.
 The angular momentum of electrons and holes is denoted by $j=\pm1/2$, and $J=\pm3/2$, respectively.
-The conservation of angular momentum during processes such as electron-hole recombination or pair creation requires that $p=J+j$.
 The process of electron-hole recombination and the generation of photons are described by the light-matter interaction within the dipole approximation, which can be expressed as:

-where, ${\cal B}^{}_{\bk,\bq}$ denotes the matrix elements governing the scattering process between a state with momentum $\bk$ and another state with momentum $\bq$, and vice versa. \\
+where, ${\mathbb B}^{}_{\bk,\bq}$ denotes the scattering matrix elements governing the process between the electron and hole states with absorbing/emitting photon with momentum $\bq$.
+The summation over $p$ and $J$ fulfils the conservation of angular momentum during processes such as electron-hole recombination or pair creation requires that $p=J+j$. \\